-Update 20/07/20 - We are currently taking applications to transfer at the ranks of Constable and Sergeant, to a rural location or Island within L Division, Argyll or N Division, Highlands and Islands.
+Update 14/01/21 - We are currently accepting applications to transfer at the ranks of Constable and Sergeant, to a rural location or Island within L Division, Argyll or N Division, Highlands and Islands.
 We will also consider applications to transfer at the rank of Inspector to rural or Island locations within L Division or N Division should upcoming/future vacancies arise.

 If you're a serving officer in a recognised Home Office Police Force in England, Wales, Northern Ireland, or the British Transport Police, you can be considered to transfer to Police Scotland.
 You must have a minimum of three years’ service and be free from any outstanding complaints.

 Officers serving with the Ministry of Defence or another non Home Office Force such as Royal Parks, Civil Nuclear Constabulary, Ports of Dover, Liverpool and Bristol which are not classed as police forces under the Police Act 1996 are not eligible to transfer.

 In this instance, you'll be treated as a new candidate and, if appointed, undergo full foundation training and probation.

 On the basis of continued organisational change including the ongoing review of all HR processes training requirements may be subject to amendment due to Covid-19.
 We reserve the right to amend the current recruitment process over the coming months.

 In general, the selection process can be broken up into the following stages, each of which is designed to test your aptitude, character, and physical suitability for the role.

 Your application will be sifted to the same high standards expected for any applicant to this organisation.

 If successful we will then write to your current force to gain access to your personal record and PDR's.
 Checks will then be undertaken which includes your local Professional Standards Department and Vetting.

 You will then be invited to attend a competency based interview and the personal qualities being assessed are: